rikrd/web_vihar2017/06-registration.md

 permalink: /registration/
 ---

-Registration is expected to open in April 2017.
+Registration is expected to open in May 2017.